“The Polymerase chain reaction is an in vitro DNA synthesis method in which DNA is amplified using the Taq DNA polymerase enzyme.”

-Before starting the reaction, one must have to be ready for doing the lab work, for that wear a lab coat, gloves, mouth cap and head cap.
+- Before starting the reaction, one must have to be ready for doing the lab work, for that, wear a lab coat, gloves, a mouth cap, and a head cap.

-Take a sterile PCR tube and start adding reagents as shown into the table.
+Take a sterile PCR tube and start adding reagents as shown in the table.

-After the completion of reaction preparation, close all the cap of the tubes and spin it properly, so that all the reagents mix well.
+After the completion of reaction preparation, close all the tube caps and spin it properly, so that all the reagents mix well.

 Now put the tubes in the PCR machine one by one in the pre-set PCR protocol.
-Remember: don’t waste time in setting protocol during the PCR, set it before the reaction preparation and immediately run the PCR.
+Remember: don’t waste time setting protocol during the PCR, set it before the reaction preparation, and immediately run the PCR.

 Meanwhile start preparing the gel for agarose gel electrophoresis, because it will also take time for around 60 to 90 minutes.

-After completion of the PCR reaction, turn off the machine and collect all the tubes in “orderly manner”.
+- After completion of the PCR reaction, turn off the machine and collect all the tubes in an “orderly manner”.

-You can also rest it for the next day also, no problem in it.
+- You can also rest it for the next day, no problem with it.

-We have covered an amazing article on analysing and interpreting agarose gel electrophoresis results, that portion will master you on this.
+We have covered an amazing article on analyzing and interpreting agarose gel electrophoresis results, that portion will master you on this.

 Anyway, we will explain to you how to interpret the results of PCR in brief,

-Run a DNA ladder along with the PCR amplicons so that we can analyse the results.
+Run a DNA ladder along with the PCR amplicons so that we can analyze the results.

-Based on the migration of DNA fragment in the gel and our in silico PCR or primer 3 results we can assume what size our PCR amplicons are.
+Based on the migration of DNA fragments in the gel and our in silico PCR or primer 3 results we can assume what size our PCR amplicons are.